Operating a passenger transport business

 • Stretch limousines have an age limit of 15 years.
 Applications can be made for an exemption to operate beyond 15 years, up to a maximum age of 20 years if the vehicle meets appropriate standards for passenger safety and comfort.
 The maximum operating age of a stretch limousine cannot be further extended beyond 20 years.

-• Motorcycle accreditation allows passengers to book a motorcycle and rider and be taken for a journey, usually a tour or special event journey.
-Contact the Accreditation and Licensing for licensing requirements.
+• Motorbike accreditation allows passengers to book a motorbike and rider and be taken for a journey, usually a tour or special event journey.
+Contact Accreditation and Licensing for licensing requirements.

-• Motorcycles are subject to an annual roadworthy inspection and have an age limit of 15 years.
+• Motorbikes are subject to an annual roadworthy inspection and have an age limit of 15 years.

 Horse-drawn